grst/BioQC_GEO_analysis/05_signature_creation.md

 The authors of *BioQC* have taken three independent approaches to show that their signatures are valid and biologically meaningful.
 However, they did not break down the predictive performance (*i.e.* is the signature able to identify its tissue) of each signature with quantitative performance measures.

-To address this, we independently derived signatures on the [GTEx](http://gtexportal.org) dataset using *gini-index*.  and performed both a 10-fold cross validation on the same dataset and a cross-species, cross-platform validation on a different dataset.
-To this end, we created the python package [pygenesig](https://github.com/grst/pygenesig), a framework to create and validate signatures.
+To address this, we independently derived signatures on the [GTEx](http://gtexportal.org) dataset using *gini-index*.  and performed both a 10-fold cross validation on the same dataset and a cross-species, cross-platform validation on the [mouseGNF](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE10246).
+To this end, we developed the python package [pygenesig](https://github.com/grst/pygenesig), a framework to create and validate signatures.

 In this chapter, we

- * perform a 10-fold cross-validation on the GTEx dataset, calculating the sensitivity, specificity and precition for each signature.
+ * perform a 10-fold cross-validation on the GTEx dataset, calculating the precision and recall for each signature.
  * perform a cross-species, cross-platform validation of the signatures generated on the GTEx dataset
  * identify a set of tissues, that can be reliably and unabmigously identified with the *BioQC* method.